joshstar/AniList-API-Docs/source/authentication.rst

 Grant: Authorization Code
 ==================================

-The authorization code grant type allows the client access to add, edit and remove a resource owner's data on their behalf.
+The authorization code grant type allows the client access to view, add, edit and remove a resource owner's data on their behalf.
 To do this we require the permission from the resource owner themselves, this will provide us with an *authorization code*, which we can later exchange for the required *access token*.